Cowan vs Williams Elementary: TEA Scores in South Austin

 Cowan Elementary: South Austin’s Solid B

-Cowan is a mid sized campus with 554 students that draws from established south Austin neighborhoods near Manchaca Road.
-The school has a track record of solid performance and feeds into Bailey Middle School and then Akins High School.
-The $416,174 median price makes this one of the more accessible B rated elementary zones in Austin ISD, which is why buyers keep circling back to it.
+Cowan is a mid sized campus with roughly 550 students that draws from established south Austin neighborhoods near Manchaca Road.
+The school has a track record of solid performance and feeds into Bailey Middle School and then Bowie High School (Austin ISD).
+Most of the zone sits in 78745, where the trailing twelve month median sale price runs around $470,000, making this one of the more accessible B rated elementary zones in Austin ISD.

 The neighborhoods around Cowan are mostly late 1980s and 1990s construction.
 Decent sized lots, established shade trees, quiet streets.
 It is not going to make the cover of a design magazine, but it is the kind of neighborhood where you can leave your garage door open and nobody thinks twice about it.
 I like selling homes here because the buyers who land in these neighborhoods tend to be genuinely happy with their choice.